gojek/postcss-customprop-validate/README.md

 Default: `() => {}`

 Callback to handle the output of the plugin.
+The plugin invokes the callback after it processes the CSS of each file.
 The callback accepts 2 arguments.
 The first argument is an error object.
 The second argument is an array of objects.
 Each object represents an incorrect fallback value having the following shape:

 - `path` - absolute path of the CSS file
 - `line` - line number containing the custom property